astrostl/vagrant-centos/README.md

 That's it!
 And you can see exactly what is done, and adjust it to your tastes.

 Precious few variations from the docs:
-* 512MB of RAM, not 360MB - CentOS needs more to install, Vagrant's example box is 512MB, 512MB seems less weird to me
+* 512MB of RAM instead of 360MB.
+CentOS needs it to install, and Vagrant's own boxes uses 512MB.
 * the docs have no guidelines about swap, so I went with 1GB
 * it uses LVM, so you can play with the partitions if you want
 * the firewall is disabled (this probably isn't production...)